-1. Some of the solutions to the Energy Crisis threat may also mitigate the Global Warming problem.
+1. Some of the solutions to the resolved Energy Crisis threat may also mitigate the Global Warming problem.

+One alternative energy source that will help with global energy is solar energy.
 The potential for solar energy is best illustrated by quoting Wikipedia: "If built for use as solar collectors, 1 percent of the land used for crops or pasture could supply the world's total energy consumption."

 Of course, 1 percent of all the land used for crops or pasture is still an awful lot of land.
-But the solar energy technology is now growing rapidly and there are undoubtedly technical means to improve the conversion rate.
+But the solar energy technology is now growing rapidly

 Solar energy has arrived!

 Ethanol has so much propaganda associated with it that it is hard to separate truth from fiction.
 To listen to the past Bush Administration, congress, and the corn farmers, ethanol leads the list of alternative energy sources.
 Government subsidies were being poured into growing corn which was then converted into ethanol.
 These subsidies have recently begun to be decreased.